Fire Damage Lawyer in McAllen Protecting the Rights of Fire Victims

 - Incomplete or inaccurate documentation of the damage that resulted from the fire.

-However, some of the predominant reasons stem that fire claims may be denied stem from both unethical accusations and tactics on the part of insurance companies.
+However, some of the predominant reasons stem that fire claims may be denied stem from fire and smoke damage from both unethical accusations and tactics on the part of insurance companies.
 These actions may include the following:

 - Making accusations that the policyholder committed arson.